 Whether you get your earnest money back depends on the deadlines outlined in your purchase and sale agreement (P&S).
 Many contracts contain two applicable deadlines:

 The former deadline often comes at the beginning of the purchase process, while the latter is often the last deadline prior to closing.

-If you can demonstrate that you timely submitted an application to the lender (it sounds from your question like you’ve been diligent about the process), and if the loan contingency deadline hasn’t passed, you should be able to get your earnest money back.
+If you can demonstrate that you timely submitted an application to the lender (it sounds from your question like you've been diligent about such things), and if the loan contingency deadline hasn't passed, you should be able to get your earnest money back.

 Read the P&S carefully to find out how you need to notify the seller of your intent to back out of the contract.

 If, on the other hand, the loan contingency deadline has passed, you're at risk of losing your earnest money.
 So close to the closing, the seller has likely moved from the property or is in the process of doing so.
 The seller has suffered losses from having the property off the market for so long, and will have to restart the search for a buyer.
 Thus, most real estate purchase contracts will dictate that the seller has the right to retain your earnest money.

 However, it can't hurt to explain your situation to the seller and ask for a full or partial return of your earnest money.
 Too often, parties to transactions forget that there is a real person on the other side.
 The seller could decide to let you have the earnest money back; you never know.

 Flooding is the United States's most common natural disaster, affecting people who live nowhere near water.
 Melting snow, overflowing creeks or ponds, a weak levee, or water running down a steep hill can all cause flooding.
 Talk to your local flood control board or municipal building department to find out the likely risks.

 The good news is, flood insurance is cheaper if you're not in a flood zone.
 Standard homeowners' policies don't cover damage from flooding, but flood insurance is available from the National Flood Insurance Program (www.floodsmart.gov).